Coalition government: Canada

-During the 2008–09 Canadian parliamentary dispute, two of Canada's opposition parties signed an agreement to form what would become the country's second federal coalition government since Confederation if the minority Conservative government was defeated on a vote of non-confidence, unseating Stephen Harper as Prime Minister.
+During the 2008–09 Canadian parliamentary dispute, two of Canada's opposition parties signed an agreement to form what would become the country's second federal coalition government since Canadian Confederation if the minority Conservative government was defeated on a vote of non-confidence, unseating Stephen Harper as prime minister.
 The agreement outlined a formal coalition consisting of two opposition parties, the Liberal Party and the New Democratic Party.
 The Bloc Québécois agreed to support the proposed coalition on confidence matters for 18 months.
 In the end, parliament was prorogued by the Governor General, and the coalition dispersed before parliament was reconvened.

 According to historian Christopher Moore, coalition governments in Canada became much less possible in 1919, when the leaders of parties were no longer chosen by elected MPs but instead began to be chosen by party members.
 Such a manner of leadership election had never been tried in any parliamentary system before.
 According to Moore, as long as that kind of leadership selection process remains in place and concentrates power in the hands of the leader, as opposed to backbenchers, then coalition governments will be very difficult to form.
 Moore shows that the diffusion of power within a party tends to also lead to a diffusion of power in the parliament in which that party operates, thereby making coalitions more likely.